Environmentally relevant activities

 For example, most mining activities would include some chemical storage (section 8, schedule 2 of the Environmental Protection Regulation 2019) as part of their operation.
 This activity can be included as part of your application for an EA.
 If the chemical storage activity is to be undertaken off-tenure, the activity is a prescribed ERA and a separate EA application is required.
 Once the EAs are granted, they can be amalgamated into a single EA.
 The Summary of annual fees for ERAs (ESR/2015/1746) (PDF, 587KB) outlines the resource activities that require an EA.

 If you are planning to undertake a mining activity, you will need to apply for a mining resource authority from the Department of Resources.
-You will then need to apply for an EA from the Department of Environment, Science and Innovation (DESI) using your tenure reference number.
+You will then need to apply for an EA from the Department of the Environment, Tourism, Science and Innovation (DETSI) using your tenure reference number.
 Some EA applications, called resource projects, may involve more than 1 resource tenure licensed as a single integrated operation.

 Note: If you are applying for a site-specific EA for a mining lease, then an application for a progressive rehabilitation and closure plan (PRC plan) is required.
 If a PRC plan does not accompany a site-specific application for an EA for a mining lease, a proposed PRC plan will need to be submitted at a later stage in the application process.
 An EA for a mining activity will only be approved with a PRCP schedule.

-If you are planning to undertake a petroleum, geothermal or greenhouse gas storage activity, you will need to apply for your tenure with the Department of Resources before you apply for an EA with DESI.
+If you are planning to undertake a petroleum, geothermal or greenhouse gas storage activity, you will need to apply for your tenure with the Department of Resources before you apply for an EA with DETSI.

 Mining activities that meet the definition of small scale mining activities (ESR/2015/1827) (PDF, 184KB) in the Environmental Protection Act 1994 do not require an environmental authority.
 These activities however, still need to comply with requirements under the Mineral Resources Act 1989, Mineral Resources Regulation and, financial assurance and rehabilitation conditions under schedule 6 of the Environmental Protection Regulation 2019.